Back to Blog

 As a leader in your field, you know that the key to success is having a talented team.
 But that doesn't mean you can just hire anyone who shows up at your door.
 When it comes to recruiting, you'll probably find yourself facing some challenges because of your limited talent pool.

-The challenge of recruiting a limited talent pool is common, especially when you're looking to hire in a field with few qualified candidates.
-This can be frustrating if you're trying to fill a position that has a high turnover rate and needs to be filled quickly.
+The challenge of recruiting from a limited talent pool is common, especially when you're hiring in a field with few qualified candidates.
+This can be frustrating if you're trying to fill a position with a high turnover rate and need to do so quickly.

-The number one challenge of managing a limited talent pool is that you must be willing to look beyond conventional places.
-The good news is there are plenty of talented people out there who need your help!
+The number one challenge of managing a limited talent pool is being willing to look beyond conventional sources.
+The good news is that there are plenty of talented people out there who need your help!

 What is a talent pool?

-A talent pool is a term used to describe a community of people who would be interested in working at a company if they were given the opportunity.
+A talent pool is a term used to describe a community of people who would be interested in working at a company if they were given the opportunity, as well as have the exact skills necessary to fit that position and company culture.

-This could mean a group of people already working elsewhere and considering making the switch or people who don't necessarily know they're looking for a new position.
-It's essentially a group of professionals that can be approached by employers looking to fill a position.
+This could mean a group of people already working elsewhere and considering making the switch, or people who aren't necessarily looking for a new position.
+It's essentially a group of professionals that employers can approach to fill a position.

 Common recruitment challenges